FAU-CDI/dockerWissKI/README.md

     volumes:
       - ./wisski:/opt/drupal/web/modules/contrib/wisski
 ```
-This will overwrite the default WissKI installtion from the Docker image.
+This will overwrite the default WissKI installation from the Docker image.

 You might also want to use the development image (which turns on `xdebug` and disables `xdebug`).
 To do so, you may replace the image of the drupal service: